aijazafzaal/Azure-Datafactory-Pipeline/README.md

-Data from S3 buckets is moved to Blob containers by using Azure Data Factory Pipeline and mounted on Azure Databricks.
+Data from S3 buckets is moved to Azure Blob Storage by using Azure Data Factory Pipeline and mounted on Azure Databricks.
 The file is converted into a table in Databricks and analysis is performed using SparkSQL.